Paleoarchean: Continental development

-Similarities between the Barberton Greenstone Belt in the Kaapvaal Craton and the eastern part of the Pilbara Craton indicate that the two formations were once joined as part of the supercontinent Vaalbara, one of Earth's earliest supercontinents.
+Similarities between the Barberton Greenstone Belt in the Kaapvaal craton and the eastern part of the Pilbara Craton indicate that the two formations were once joined as part of the supercontinent Vaalbara, one of Earth's earliest supercontinents.
 Both cratons formed at the beginning of the Paleoarchean era.
 While some paleomagnetic data suggests that they were connected during the Paleoarchean era, it is possible that Vaalbara did not form until the Mesoarchean or Neoarchean eras.

 It is also unclear whether there was any exposed land during the Paleoarchean era.
 Although several Paleoarchean formations such as the Dresser Formation, the Josefsdal Chert, and the Mendon Formation show some evidence of being above the surface, over 90 percent of Archean continental crust has been destroyed, making the existence of exposed land practically impossible to confirm or deny.
 It is likely that during the Paleoarchean era, there was a large amount of continental crust, but it was still underwater and would not emerge until later in the Archean era.
 Hotspot islands may have been the only exposed land at the time.

 Due to a much hotter mantle and an elevated oceanic geothermal gradient compared to the present day, plate tectonics in its modern form did not exist during the Paleoarchean.
 Instead, a model of "flake tectonics" has been proposed for this era of geologic time.
 According to this model, instead of normal subduction of oceanic plates, extensively silicified upper oceanic crust delaminated from lower oceanic crust and was deposited in a manner similar to ophiolites from the later Proterozoic and Phanerozoic eons.

+Impacts

+The Pilbara craton contains the earliest known surviving remnant of an impact crater, the North Pole Dome, estimated to be 3.47 billion years old and the original crater estimated to be over 100 km in diameter.
+Other inferred Paleoarchean impacts are recorded in spherule layers at various locations in South Africa and Australia (including the Barberton Greenstone Belt) at some distance from the impact sites.
+The impactors that generated these events are thought to have been much larger than those that created the largest known still existing craters/impact structures on Earth (Vredefort and Chicxulub), with the impactors having an estimated diameter of ~20-50 km, with the craters generated by these impacts having an estimated diameter of 400-1000 km.
+The most powerful of the impacts such as the S2 impact, which dates to 3.26 billion years ago, probably caused extremely strong earthquakes worldwide, megatsunamis thousands of meters high, as well as boiling the surface of the oceans, resulting in tens of meters of global ocean evaporation.
+Earth would have also been plunged into darkness lasting years to decades.